tarak13/tarak13.github.io/README.md

     <h1>Welcome to My Data Analytics Portfolio</h1>

     <p>Hello!
-I'm [Your Name], a passionate data analyst with experience in [mention your key skills, e.g., data visualization, statistical analysis, machine learning].
-I'm dedicated to transforming raw data into actionable insights to drive informed decision-making.
+I'm Tara Kenny, a data analyst with experience in various tools used in analytics, statistics and visualization as well as storytelling.
+I am really excited about transforming raw data into actionable insights to drive informed decision-making.
 Below are some examples of my work.</p>

     <h2>Projects</h2>